 |

-Apron front showing the weighted carriage-traverse hand wheel, a (larger of two) capstan-handled clutch engagement knob for power sliding and, above it, a slightly smaller capstan-handled knob to engage power surfacing, a three-position swinging lever to select power sliding or surfacing and, on the far right, the leadscrew clasp-nut engagement handle.
+Apron front showing the balance-weighted carriage-traverse hand wheel, a capstan-handled clutch engagement knob for power sliding and, above it to the right, a slightly smaller capstan-handled knob to engage power surfacing.
+The three-position quadrant lever was used to select neutral and power sliding and surfacing feeds and, on the far right, the leadscrew clasp-nut engagement handle.

 |